jisuyoon04/udacity_nd_selfdrivingcar/p1_ObjectDetection_UrbanEnvironment/nd013-c1-vision-starter-main/README.md

     - contains the tf records in the Tf Object detection api format.

 /home/workspace/data/
-    - test: contain the test data (empty to start)
+    - test: contain the test data
-    - train: contain the train data (empty to start)
+    - train: contain the train data
-    - val: contain the val data (empty to start)
+    - val: contain the val data
 ```

 The experiments folder will be organized as follow: